direktiv/direktiv/scripts/api/api.md

 GET /api/functions/{serviceName}/revisions/{revisionGeneration}
 ```

-Watch a global scoped knative service revision
+Watch a global scoped knative service revision.
-The target revision generation is the number suffix on a revision
+The target revision generation is the number suffix on a revision.
-Example: A revisions named 'global-fast-request-00003' would have the revisionGeneration '00003'
+Example: A revisions named 'global-fast-request-00003' would have the revisionGeneration '00003'.
-Note: This is a Server-Sent-Event endpoint, and will not work with the default swagger client
+Note: This is a Server-Sent-Event endpoint, and will not work with the default swagger client.

 #### Produces
   * text/event-stream